amatya-aditya/obsidian-media-slider/README.md

 ## 1. Overview

-The Media Slider Plugin allows you to showcase your media files in a dynamic slider.
-With a few lines of configuration in your Obsidian notes, you can display media with smooth transitions, add interactive notes, draw on images, and even enable audio/video visualizations.
-It’s designed to be highly customizable and user-friendly.
+The Media Slider Plugin is a powerful tool for displaying images, videos, audio files, PDFs, and even Markdown content in a beautiful, interactive slider within Obsidian.
+In addition to the basic slideshow features, this plugin supports interactive notes, drawing annotations, audio/video visualizers, and a variety of smooth transition effects.
+This guide will walk you through the features and explain how to set everything up.

 ## 2. Installation